1.5 million reasons you should have TPD insurance

 At the time, he was doing a clerical job in the insurance industry.
 Their insurance policy specified the payout would cover his inability to work in his ‘own occupation’.

-When her partner was retrenched from his office job, his new role required more intensive manual labour, which exacerbated his back injury.
+When Jessica's partner was retrenched from his office job, his new role required more intensive manual labour, which exacerbated his back injury.

 Because of that ‘own occupation’ clause – and the fact that his ‘own occupation’ required hard physical labour – Jessica’s partner was unable to work.